 Types of Forms You Can Create Using the Gravity Forms Plugin?

-You can add almost any type of form on your WordPress website with Gravity Forms including.
+You can add almost any type of form to your WordPress website with Gravity Forms including:

 - Online shopping forms

 - Logic operation